 Earth Day is April 22 and cities around the world are sponsoring volunteer efforts, fairs, festivals, and speakers.
-To find out what is going on in your town, here are a few resources.
-If you cannot find a listing for your town, you may need to do a Google search for your city and “Earth Day.”
+To find out what is going on in your town, do a Google search for your city and “Earth Day.”
+Unfortunately, several sites that used to offer a directory of Earth Day events do not have that feature available anymore.
+The following websites have more information on Earth Day and actions you can take to promote its mission.

 Environmental Protection Agency’s Earth Day website: